Oxazepam: 7 things you should know

 Medically reviewed by Carmen Pope, BPharm.
 Last updated on July 4, 2023.

 1. How it works

-- Oxazepam may be used for the short-term treatment of anxiety.
+- Oxazepam may be used for the short-term treatment of anxiety and alcohol withdrawal.

 - Oxazepam belongs to the class of medicines known as benzodiazepines.

 - May be used short-term (less than four months) to relieve symptoms of anxiety in anxiety-related disorders.